Learn

 API | Separate pay-as-you-go route | Software, automation, backend search, or product integration | Human app subscription capacity |

 Start with Pro if your research work is frequent but bounded.
 Perplexity lists Pro at $20 per month or $200 per year, with advanced model access, Pro Search, Research, image and video generation, file analysis, and priority support.
-The official pricing table also frames Pro around concrete allowances such as up to 200 Pro queries per week, up to 20 Deep Research queries per month, up to 25 asset generations per month, 3 videos per month, 50 file uploads per week, and 40 Comet Agent queries per month.
+For most researchers, the important feature comparison is not whether Pro is powerful enough; it is whether your actual limits are already visible.

-Choose Max only when those boundaries are already operationally visible.
+Choose Max only when those limits are already operationally visible.
 Perplexity lists Max at $200 per month or $2,000 per year, and describes it as the highest individual tier for advanced AI models, Research, Create files and apps, Max Assistant on Comet, priority support, and early product access.
-The important detail is that Max is not a better first subscription for curiosity; it is a capacity purchase for researchers who already know Pro is too small.
+The ten-times price jump needs a named bottleneck, not a vague wish for more capacity.

 The core product stays source-first research, but the working pattern changes.
-Pro is for regular use: cited answers, advanced search modes, model choice, uploaded files, visual generation, and enough research capacity for a solo analyst, student, founder, journalist, consultant, or product marketer who needs credible source trails without building an internal research desk.
+Pro is for regular use: cited answers, advanced search modes, model choice, uploaded files, visual generation, and enough research capacity for a solo analyst, student, founder, journalist, consultant, or product researcher with a bounded queue.

 Max is for sustained research throughput.
-Perplexity describes Max as adding the highest level of access to its full advanced model lineup, quicker access to frontier models from OpenAI, Anthropic, and others, more powerful Research and Create files and apps runs, and high usage limits.
-That matters when Perplexity is generating reports, spreadsheets, dashboards, presentations, lightweight apps, or competitive-intelligence work every week.
+Perplexity describes Max as adding the highest level of access to its full advanced model lineup, quicker access to frontier models from OpenAI, Anthropic, and others, more powerful Research and Create files and apps runs, high usage for Comet Assistant, and early access to new features.
+Those are limit and workflow upgrades, not a different API plan.

 The support and product-access difference also matters.
 Pro already has priority-style support channels, but Max is positioned with Perplexity's highest support level, dedicated infrastructure, faster response times, and early access to the newest products.
 If your use case depends on reliability during client work or time-sensitive research, that may be part of the justification.
 If not, it is hard to make the ten-times monthly jump pay for itself.